astronomer/airflow-guides/guides/airflow-and-hashicorp-vault.md

     > Note: if you get a `server gave HTTP response to HTTPS client` error, you'll need to export an env var to set the address via `export VAULT_ADDR='http://127.0.0.1:8200'`

-    The secret here is referred to as a `mount_point`.
-Generally, a user might create a separate mount points for each application consuming secrets from Vault.
+    The `secret` here is called a `mount_point`.
+Generally, a user might create a separate mount point for each application consuming secrets from Vault.
     To organize our secrets, we specify the `/connection` path and put all Airflow connections in this path.

-    > Note: This path is fully configurable and you're more than welcome to change it to suit your needs.
+This path is fully configurable.

     For the purposes of this example, `smtp_default` is the secret name we're using.
 You can store arbitrary key/value pairs in this secret.
 By default, Airflow will look for the `conn_uri` inside the `smtp_default` key.

 ## Retrieving Connections from Vault